ConnectedSystems/Agtor.jl/docs/src/getting_started.md

 # Getting Started

+The sections below outline basic use of Agtor.

+A complete runnable script can be found [here](https://github.com/ConnectedSystems/Agtor.jl/blob/main/examples/campaspe_cropping_example.jl).

 ## A note on terminology

 Agtor is a zonal agricultural cropping model, where a zone is defined by a collection of fields, and a basin/catchment is defined with a collection of zones.